Are celebrity diets fact or fiction?

 Every single day we’re bombarded with the latest diet and health craze.
 And more often than not, they’re attached to our most popular celebrities.

-Regardless of the dietary angle (paleo, vegan, etc.), what I find interesting is how the response is usually the same: daily workouts coupled with healthy lifestyle choices.
+Regardless of the dietary angle (paleo, vegan, etc.), what I find interesting is about celebrity diets is how the response is usually the same: daily workouts coupled with healthy lifestyle choices.

-What’s even more interesting is the drastic weight loss in such a short period of time.
+What’s even more interesting about celebrity diets is the drastic weight loss in such a short period of time.

 From personal experience, I know there is much more going on behind the scenes than what’s being conveyed in the press.

 Former model Carre Otis had this to say when asked about her lifestyle habits:

 “Whenever asked about my diet/workout, I would cite a healthy routine, the kind touted in women’s magazines.
 ‘Jazzercise three times a week and light weights,’ I’d say.
 The heavily guarded truth was that I exercised a minimum of two hours a day, seven days a week.
 On days when I wasn’t working, I did double duty, going to the gym twice in one day.
 I said I ate oatmeal for breakfast, chicken and veggies for lunch, and fish and salad for dinner, along with a healthy snack like yogurt.
 But in reality, my big diet staple was four to six cups of black coffee per day, avoiding even a splash of skim milk since I was terrified of extra calories.
 And to stave off hunger, I went through a few packs of cigarettes daily.
 Cigarettes with coffee gave me an energy boost.
 And all energy boosts were welcome because my body was perpetually fatigued from little to no sleep, over-exercised muscles, starvation, and the relentless stream of criticisms inside my own head.”